1954 Swissair Convair CV-240 crash

-The 1954 Swissair Convair CV-240 crash occurred on 19 June 1954 when a Swissair Convair CV-240 ditched in the English Channel off Folkestone, Kent, having run out of fuel.
-Although all on board survived the ditching of the aircraft, three people drowned, as they could not swim and there were no lifejackets carried on board the aircraft.
-At the time of the accident, these were not required to be carried on flights where the time over water was less than 30 minutes flying time.
+On 19 June 1954 a Swissair Convair CV-240 ditched off Folkestone, Kent when it ran out of fuel while crossing the English Channel.
+All on board survived the ditching, but three people who could not swim drowned.
+There were no lifejackets or water safety equipment on board, as regulations did not require them on short flights over water.

 Aircraft

-The accident aircraft was Convair CV-240 HB-IRW, c/n 61.
+The ditched aircraft was Convair CV-240 HB-IRW, c/n 61.
 The aircraft had first flown in 1948.
-Named Ticino, the aircraft had entered service with KLM and was sold to Swissair on 28 November 1953 for CHF 2,270,000.
+Named Ticino, the aircraft had entered service with KLM, and was sold to Swissair on 28 November 1953 for CHF 2,270,000.